LGPL is a bad practice

 First I want to point out that I don't want to advocate against the GNU GPL here even if I don't like it and that in the past I even released an LGPL licensed package once.

 The bad practice of LGPL comes from a different source than my problems with GPL: the concept of linking.
-LGPL defines its borders by dynamic linking that may be meaningless in many languages, or maybe in most languages outside of C and C++ world.
+LGPL defines its borders by the ability to replace the library that may be impossible in some languages.

-Languages where dynamic linking is OK (Rust).
-Depending on the generated binary there may be a C-style interface + proper compilable interface for the language itself. (like cdylib + extern or IDK, I don't code Rust, sorry) There would be a big question if this glue code would also licensed under LGPL.
+• Languages where dynamic linking is OK (Rust).
+Depending on the generated binary there may be a C-style interface + proper compilable interface for the language itself. (like cdylib + extern or IDK, I don't code Rust, sorry) There would be a big question if this glue code would also be licensed under LGPL.
+Will this glue code be interpreted as "Library Header Files"?

 All these examples make edge cases for LGPL enforcement very unclear.
 On the contrary, file based copyleft (MPL, EPL) and project based copyleft (GNU GPL) have more or less clearly defined borders.